 Behind the scenes in the workroom

-This month I’m highlighting some of the things we get up to behind the scenes, where there’s no such thing as a typical day!
+On this page, I will be highlighting some of the things we get up to behind the scenes in a job where there is never a typical day!

 Charlotte has a wide range of skills which well equips her for day to day life at Killerton.
 Although we have routine tasks to attend to, every day is different and there’s always a new challenge.

 A typical day might begin with a meeting or catching up with database work.
 Preventive conservation forms much of the department’s ongoing work, encompassing storage and packing, condition checking, pest and light monitoring, and mounting objects for displays.
-From time to time there are new projects, like supplying the new performance wardrobe.
+From time to time there are new projects, often tying in with Killerton's annual exhibition.

 ‘It’s one of my favourite things’, says Charlotte, as she cuts fleece fabric to back the squares, ‘I really like going into schools teaching the children to sew.
 Not all of the children are academic, and it’s great to help them to have this opportunity to be creative’.